 So, with that in mind, I present you a first draft of the stages I’m planning to ride!

-The two Marmotte rides will have to be about a week apart and I would like to get used to the altitude before I take on either.
+If attempted, the two Marmotte rides will have to be about a week apart and I would like to get used to the altitude before I take on either.

 Depending on our time of arrival, I’m planning on a prologue of my Tour de France 2017 that will either take me up and down the Lautaret, or to Bardonecchia and back, over the Echelle.